tkelman/GLUT.jl/README.md

 argv::Ptr{Ptr{Uint8}}), so that the user doesn't have to pass dummy arguments to make everything work.

+Many GLUT functions are working, but many of the less commonly used functions are still not fully implemented.
+(You can edit the method signatures by hand, but it is a painful process.
+Jasper's FFI (https://github.com/o-jasper/julia-ffi.git) will soon handle this automatically!)

 #TODO

 + Fix performance hiccups